business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 If there’s any certainty about EHR launches, it’s that something will go wrong.
 Inevitably, during the rollout, you’ll need to escalate help requests beyond what you planned for with the launch team.
 Here are some tips for mitigating unforeseen crises:

-• Conduct resolution planning.
-Leidos advises that go-live support teams create specific procedures to identify and address technical issues – including problems with both hardware and software.
-It’s crucial to designate someone who is responsible for each problem type and share fixes for known issues.
-As problems are found, addressed and solved, everyone should be in the loop about the new system.
+• Conduct resolution planning for EHR issues:EHR support teams should establish guidelines and approaches for spotting and fixing technical problems with hardware and software.
+It’s crucial to designate someone to be responsible for each problem type and share fixes for known issues.
+Everyone should be in the loop as problems are found, addressed and solved.

 Challenge 4: Workflows

-Workflows are essential elements for healthcare professionals to focus on when planning, documenting and communicating information about the EHR implementation.
-But not all healthcare workflows are the same, with some being more sensitive and critical to patients’ well-being.
+Workflows are an essential focus for healthcare professionals when planning, documenting and communicating information about the EHR implementation.
+However, not all healthcare workflows are the same; some are more sensitive and critical to patients’ well-being.

 Here are some of the more complex and challenging workflows to keep in mind.

-• Blood banks: Lives depend on blood banks, so your EHR implementation should be sure to address this workflow thoroughly.
+• Blood banks: Lives depend on blood banks, so your EHR implementation should thoroughly address this workflow.

 • Medication reconciliation: Before an EHR implementation goes live, healthcare institutions must ensure the system can track medications before and after admittance.

-• Patient movement: Tracking patients’ movements during their hospital stay is critical to ensuring proper care.
+• Patient movement: Tracking patients’ movements during a hospital stay is critical to ensuring proper care.

-• Level of care: Correctly documenting a patient’s stages – whether they’re in the ER or ICU – is crucial for both medical and administrative reasons and can even affect accurate medical billing.
+• Level of care: Correctly documenting a patient’s stages — whether they’re in the emergency room or intensive care unit — is crucial for medical and administrative reasons and can even affect the medical billing process.

 BDC Logo